Optimal control strategy for collisional Brownian engines

 Insights into the distinct thermodynamic behaviors of the optimal and constant protocols can be drawn from Fig.~\ref{compar}.
-In panel (a), the OP exhibits a monotonic increase in output power with period, maintaining robust performance around \(10^{-16}\,\mathrm{J/s}\).
-In contrast, the constant protocol outperforms the OP only within narrow resonance windows (dashed areas), peaking near \(10^{-11}\,\mathrm{J/s}\) and dropping sharply in power outside these regions.
-Panel (b) shows that the OP sustains near-unity efficiency (\(\eta \approx 0.999\ldots\) to the ninth decimal digit) across all periods—a striking result, especially considering that this value is achieved under conditions of global maximum power.
+In panel (a), the OS exhibits a monotonic increase in output power with period, maintaining robust performance around \(10^{-16}\,\mathrm{J/s}\).
+In contrast, the constant protocol outperforms the OS only within narrow resonance windows (dashed areas), peaking near \(10^{-11}\,\mathrm{J/s}\) and dropping sharply in power outside these regions.
+Panel (b) shows that the OS sustains near-unity efficiency \GF{($\eta = 1-8\gamma/(4\gamma+\kappa\tau) \approx 1-10^{-8} = 0.99999999$)} across all periods—a striking result, especially considering that this value is achieved under conditions of global maximum power.
 The constant protocol, in turn, holds an efficiency near 0.5 for most periods, exhibiting abrupt transitions into non-converting regimes near resonance (which manifest as vertical lines in panel (b)) followed by a return to \(\eta = 0.5\) at exact resonance.
-In panel (c), the OP maintains a constant entropy production of about \(10^{-26}\,\mathrm{J/Ks}\), roughly ten orders below its power output, reflecting a minimal and controlled dissipation.
+In panel (c), the OS maintains a constant entropy production of about \(10^{-26}\,\mathrm{J/Ks}\), roughly ten orders below its power output, reflecting a minimal and controlled dissipation.
 The constant protocol shows low dissipation most of the time but develops sharp entropy peaks near resonance, reaching up to \(10^{-13}\,\mathrm{J/Ks}\), indicating that its high performance under resonance comes at a significant thermodynamic cost.